You should only be charged for private dental treatment if you agreed to have private dental work done.

 Choosing private treatment

-NHS dental treatment does not cover any cosmetic treatments, for example teeth whitening, that are only to improve your appearance and not clinically necessary.
+NHS dental treatment does not cover any cosmetic treatments that are only to improve your appearance, such as teeth whitening, and are not clinically necessary.

-However, you may choose to have this dental work done privately.
-In this case, you will be charged privately and your NHS dentist should make sure you know how much this will cost before treatment starts.
+But you may choose to have this dental work done privately.
+In this case, you'll be charged privately.
+Your NHS dentist should make sure you know how much this will cost before treatment starts.

 What if I've been charged wrongly?